Calisthenics for Weight Loss (Exercises & Workout Plan)

 3. Do this for 20-30 seconds at your maximum speed.

-Do Calisthenics Help Lose Weight?
+Does Calisthenics Help Lose Weight?

-Yes, but not significant, and not everyone can lose weight with the calisthenics workout.
+Not significantly and not everyone can lose weight with the calisthenics workout.

 Doing only calisthenics exercises or any other forms of training does not reduce significant body fat percentage.